melaniebrgr/learning-computer-science/00-everyweeks/week10/README.md

 ### 3. Compile Rust to wasm

+One reason Rust is a popular language to compile to wasm is that it, "lacks a runtime, enabling small .wasm sizes because there is no extra bloat included like a garbage collector."
 Browsers and Node support wasm.
 Compiling to wasm is built into the rust compiler, that can be optimised with wasm-opt.
 Wasm-bindgen provides the bindings for using wasm in JS.